 Simple Calorie Restriction

-As I mentioned already, there is only one way to lose weight and that is to consume fewer calories.
+As I mentioned, there is only one way to lose weight: to consume fewer calories.
 However, calorie restriction is hard!
-You need to measure food, and track food, which makes you feel hungry and deprived 100% of the time!
+You need to measure food and track food, which makes you feel hungry and deprived 100% of the time!
 Fortunately, with intermittent fasting, you can achieve the same calorie deficit without any tracking and deprivation.
-As you shorten your eating window, you create a natural calorie deficit while eating all the foods you want.
+Shortening your eating window creates a natural calorie deficit while eating all the foods you want.
 Moreover, you become empowered to listen to your body’s cues as you heal your insulin resistance.

 Improved Insulin Sensitivity